CV

 Demographic and Health Survey, DHS, Colombia.
 I used this survey for my undergraduate thesis.

-Throughout my career, I have honed my expertise in data management and visualization, GIS analysis, and automation.
 I have experience using GIS tools as QGIS, ArcGIS and GeoDa to analyze and visualize geospatial data.
 I have also worked on projects where I have used Python to automate GIS processes, saving time and increasing efficiency.

-As a data scientist, I have had the opportunity to work on a variety of projects where I have made extensive use of geospatial calculations, vector operations, and map visualizations.
+As a data scientist, I have had the opportunity to work on projects where I have made extensive use of geospatial calculations, vector operations, and map visualizations.
 Specifically, I have experience in tasks such as calculating distances, areas, spatial autocorrelation, clustering, and conducting vector operations such as centroids, buffers, unions, intersections, and differences, among others.
 I have also developed skills in map visualization techniques such as choropleths, dot density, heatmaps, animations, and interactive visualizations.
 Additionally, I have experience with raster operations, including georeferencing images, conducting zonal statistics, and analyzing differences over time.

 These are some of my most relevant works related to GIS that are publicly available: